UniMath/agda-unimath/CODINGSTYLE.md

 the story.
 Here's how we handle indentation and line breaks in the `agda-unimath` library:

-- In order to improve the readability on the `agda-unimath` website, we use a standard line length of 80 characters.
-There are only a few exceptions that enable us to have names that are more than 80 characters long:
-  - Named `module` declarations
-  - `open import` statements
-  - Lines consisting of a single, possibly parenthesized (`(){}`), token that is potentially followed by one of the symbols `;`, `:`, `=`, or `→`.
-- The contents of a top-level module have zero indentation.
-For every subsequent nested scope, we add an extra two spaces of indentation, so our indentation levels always be a multiple of two.
-- We always declare the variables of a module on a new line, with the indentation level increased by two spaces.
-If the variable declarations themselves spill over the 80 character line limit, we break them up with line breaks while grouping the variables together logically.
-The `where` keyword of a module declaration is entered on a new line after the variable declarations.
-- If a construction's name and its type declaration do not fit into a single line, we move the type declaration to a new line with an extra two spaces of indentation.
-If the type specification still doesn't fit on an 80-character line, we break it up across lines, keeping the same indentation level.
 - In Agda, each definition is structured like a tree, where each operation can be seen as a branching point.
 We use indentation levels and parentheses to highlight this structure, which makes the code feel more organized and